Best US Dollar Account UK

 No opening or ongoing fees for personal account

-Personal accounts can hold USD and 13 other currencies
+Personal accounts can hold US dollar and 13 other currencies

 Business accounts for saving and everyday use, in any tradeable currency